ACB-Bible/BibleDB/Documentation/Table of Contents.md

 #### 3. NCB Folder:

+* Cache.md - A file that lists the differences between all the browser cache storage types.
 * CloudflareCompression.md - How to setup and enable brotli and Gzip compression on Cloudflare.
 * EditQueryString.md - How to Edit the Querystring in the browser without causing the browser to reload the page.
 * FileIntegritySRIHash.md - How to create and use an Integrity SRI hash on Cloudflare.
 * Pako.md - How to use the pako.js file to Gzip compress and decompress a file with Javascript, Nodejs, and also in the browser.
-* BrowserStorageDifferences.md - The differences between browser cache storage types, and Javascript examples of how to use them.
+* XBrowserStorageDifferences.md - The differences between browser cache storage types, and Javascript examples of how to use them.
-* ServiceWorkerFetch.md - Javascript syntax to intercept a fetch() request and hand it over to a serviceWorker to run in the background.
+* XServiceWorkerFetch.md - Javascript syntax to intercept a fetch() request and hand it over to a serviceWorker to run in the background.
-* ShareBrowserPage.md - How to share a webpage from the browser, if the browser supports the navigator.share() function, it can be used to bring up a menu screen to pick an app to share a link.
+* XShareBrowserPage.md - How to share a webpage from the browser, if the browser supports the navigator.share() function, it can be used to bring up a menu screen to pick an app to share a link.
 ---

 <br>